Wednesday, May 24, 2023

 We had spent the day hopping off and hopping on the trolley, and we walked several miles.

-We walked down to Canal Street and bought a day pass to ride the trolley.
-We rode to the French Quarters.
+We walked down Canal Street and bought a day pass to ride the trolley, which took us to the French Quarters.

 Beignets with Chocolate

-It came up a thunderstorm while we were eating and people flooded inside.
-They had a large roll-up door opened and when the rain started to blow inside they closed it.
-It was blowing hard and several of the employees got wet.
+While we were eating, a thunderstorm came up, and people flooded inside.
+They had a large roll-up door open, and they closed it when the rain started to blow inside.
+It was blowing hard, and several of the employees got wet.

-After the rain subsided but was still sprinkling we left and walked toward the Riverfront Mall.
+After the rain subsided but still sprinkled, we left and walked toward the Riverfront Mall.

-We heard several Laughing Gulls and we rode the ferry across the Mississippi.
+We heard several Laughing Gulls and rode the ferry across the Mississippi.

 We walked to the Riverwalk Mall and shopped.
-I bought a shirt and a pair of shorts at Gap.
+I bought a shirt and shorts at Gap.

 I returned a top I had bought the day before.
-It was too small and swapped for a larger size.
+It was too small, so I swapped it for a larger size.

-The cashier/manager said all their clothes were coming in smaller.
+The cashier/manager said all their clothes were coming in more minor.

-We walked back to Canal Street and took the trolley up St Charles Street.
+We returned to Canal Street and took the trolley up St Charles Street.

-Meet a family from Vermont a journalist from Denmark and a couple of women looking for the Military Museum.
-We also met a couple looking for the French Quarters and I told them they would have to take the red trolley # 49 to get to the French Quarters.
+We met a family from Vermont, a journalist from Denmark, and a couple of women looking for the Military Museum.
+We also met a couple looking for the French Quarters, and I told them they would have to take the red trolley # 49 to get there.

 There were a lot of people taking the trolleys today.